graemer957/sigma957.net/content/about.md

 ---
 title: "About Me"
-date: 2018-12-21
+date: 2018-12-21T20:20:00Z
 draft: false
 ---
 I have 22 years of experience working in the IT industry.
 During that time I have spent time as a:

 * Systems & Storage Manager / Architect - designing, building, maintaining and managing both physical and virtual infrastructure that provided services to over ten thousand NHS users
-* Field Support Engineer - installation and upgrade support for virtualised storage and tape library solutions across northern EMEA
+* Field Support Engineer - installation and upgrade engineering for virtualised storage and tape library solutions across northern EMEA
 * Software Engineer - developing iOS apps, and their backends, since iPhoneOS 3.1.3 in 2010!

 I am completely self-taught.

 ## Current Status
-* I work at [Optimised Labs](https://www.optimisedlabs.com) which I co-founded in April 2017
+* I work at [Optimised Labs](https://www.optimisedlabs.com), which I co-founded in April 2017, on iOS, DevOps, PaaS and Ruby projects for our amazing clients
 * I am based in Plymouth, UK

 ## Technologies / Languages